tomasfabian/ksqlDB.RestApi.Client-DotNet/docs/ksqldbcontext.md

 ### Logging info and ConfigureKSqlDb
 **v1.2.0**

-Bellow code demonstrates two new concepts.
+Below code demonstrates two new concepts.
 Logging and registration of services.

 In this example, we use the `Microsoft.Extensions.Logging` library to add **console and debug logging providers**.
 You can also add additional providers like file-based logging or third-party providers.